Kerma0/Pryv-First-App/README.md

 ## Description

-This application contain some of the most simple uses of the features contained in Pryv Javascript Library.
-Such as authentication, events and streams management.
+This application contains some examples of the features contained in Pryv Javascript Library, such as authentication, events and streams management.
-It aims to give an example of how to use and implement theses functionalities whether you are a user or developer.

 ## Installation